Two U.S. auto trade groups merge as regulatory issues loom

 LAS VEGAS (Reuters) - Two major U.S. automotive trade groups said Wednesday they will merge as the industry faces dramatic challenges, including regulatory, trade and emissions issues.

-The Alliance of Automobile Manufacturers, a group representing Detroit’s Big Three automakers, major German automakers and others including Toyota Motor Corp (7203.T), is merging with Global Automakers, a group representing primarily Japanese and Korean automakers including Honda Motor Co (7267.T), Nissan Motor Co (7201.T) and Hyundai Motor Co (005380.KS), as well as some automotive suppliers and Peugeot SA (PEUP.PA).
+The Alliance of Automobile Manufacturers, a group representing Detroit’s Big Three automakers, major German automakers and others including Toyota Motor Corp, is merging with Global Automakers, a group representing primarily Japanese and Korean automakers including Honda Motor Co, Nissan Motor Co and Hyundai Motor Co, as well as some automotive suppliers and Peugeot SA.

 Reuters first reported in October the two groups had been in merger talks for months and were working to finalize a tie-up, citing senior automotive officials.
 The merger officially took effect last week.

 The newly combined entity will be named the Alliance for Automotive Innovation all will represent automakers who produce nearly 99% of all light-duty vehicles sold in the United States.
-The largest U.S. seller not a member is Tesla Inc (TSLA.O).
+The largest U.S. seller not a member is Tesla Inc.

 It will be run by Global Automakers chief executive John Bozzella.